Big Hearts Small City History

 Elderly, Disabled and people in poverty:

-In 2016 we started a Bed Donation Program, we get good condition used beds from our partners at Sleep Country Canada.
-We provide them at no charge to people in poverty in Greater Moncton and we hope to expand this to other cities in 2017.
+In 2016 we started a Bed Donation Program, we get good condition used beds from our partners at Sleep Country Canada. and other mattresses online companies We provide them at no charge to people in poverty in Greater Moncton.

 We help the homeless get off the streets and into rooming houses and bachelor apartments.
 We provide damage deposits and first-month rent to help if possible as well.
 We will help cover the cost of identification for homeless people so they can apply for government funding, etc. We get cases referred to us by other homeless or outreach organizations to help someone.
 We also help emergency domestic violence shelters, so women or men who use them do not become homeless if those shelters are full at the time.
 As an example, when Crossroads for Women’s shelter is full they will contact us when they have a domestic violence victim that needs a place to stay, and we will work to find them accommodations.